UpLegacy-Companies/OnTrack/README.md

 # OnTrack

 Hello everyone!
-I am Cam, a little known developer on the Roblox platform.
+I am Deo, a little known developer on the Roblox platform.
 I currently run UpLegacy Companies, which is a Roblox development and asset management firm.
 We have been providing many cheap Roblox group solutions and services.
 And with the recent increase in popularity in our Activity Tracking module I decided to release a **SELF-HOSTED** version to the public! ( This is actually my first community resource post :) )

 The following features are included with OnTrack: